gauchocode/brolit-shell/README.md

 * Security Tools with malware scanners.
 * IP/Domain blacklist checker.
 * Step-by-step configuration wizard.
-* Option to run some taks from a single line command.
 * Benchmark tool.
 * And more ...